 And Allardyce is thankful that his strong relationship with Gold and Sullivan has led to such a turnaround in fortunes.

-"They are the best owners I've ever had," Allardyce told the Daily Telegraph.
+"They are the best owners I've ever had," Allardyce told The Telegraph.
+"They are loyal.

 "They could have cracked under pressure.
 At one stage I thought it might have been very, very close in December and January [to being sacked].

 "It's very difficult to take the pressure when you're the owner and every man and his dog is saying, 'You've got to get rid of him'.

 "They were saying it to them through social media, through abusive messages and emails.
 The owners are very easily contactable [Gold is active on Twitter] – personally, I'd say too easily.
 They get affected by it.